Tribe Nine background

 Combos (If Operating)

 Spam his secondary, dodge cancel after the second swing for maximum break and damage.
 Counterattack when possible.
-Senju’s strategy
+Senju’s strategy skill can be used on a broken enemy to quickly build a shield if that’s part of your plan.

 Tips